open-cogsci/osdoc/README.md

 All files are formatted with Markdown syntax, supplemented with [academicmarkdown][].

+## Style

+- Write item types in uppercase: *SKETCHPAD* (This is automatically parsed and styled.)
+- Write item names in italics: `*new_sketchpad*`
+- Write backend names in italics: `*psycho*`
+- Do not hyphenate 'backend' or 'plugin'
+- Capitalize 'Run phase' and 'Prepare phase'

 ## Important files and folders

 - `sitemap.yaml` contains the site structure used to generate the menu.